-A-10 THUNDERBOLT II Attack, Close-Air Support, Forward Air Control
+A-10 THUNDERBOLT II

+Attack, close-air support, forward air control

 Brief: The A-10 "Warthog" is a specialized CAS aircraft tasked with interdiction, Forward Air Controller-Airborne (FAC-A), CSAR, and Strike Control & Reconnaissance.
-It combines a heavy, diverse weapons load with lowlevel maneuverability, a large combat radius, and long loiter time over the battlefield.
+It combines a heavy, diverse weapons load with low-level maneuverability, a large combat radius, and long loiter time over the battlefield.
 The A-10 is capable of carrying up to 16,000 lb of ordnance in addition to its 30 mm cannon which can destroy heavy armor while protecting the pilot in a titanium-armored cockpit.
 The prototype YA-10A first flew on May 10, 1972, wining USAF's A-X competition for a new attack aircraft.
 The A-10A development aircraft first flew Feb.
 15, 1975, and A-10As were delivered between October 1975 and March 1984.
 USAF declared IOC in October 1977.
 The fleet was modernized under the Precision Engagement Program, resulting in the A-10C which first flew at Eglin in 2005.
 The A-10C adds color cockpit MFDs, a Helmet Mounted Cueing System (HMCS), hands-on throttle and stick, digital stores management, improved fire-control, GPS-guided weapons, Litening/Sniper pods, advanced data links, and integrated sensors.
-The A-10C debuted in combat during Iragi Freedom in 2007.
-With NVGs and targeting pods the A-10C can operate under 1,000-ft ceilings at night.
-Current development includes advanced IFF and open architecture software to allow quick integration of future weapons and sensors.
+The A-10C debuted in combat during Iraqi Freedom in 2007.
+With NVGs and targeting pods, the A-10C can operate under 1,000-ft ceilings at night.
 The Operational Flight Program (OFP) continuously updates the A-10's software to integrate advanced weapons and add situational awareness, targeting, navigation, comms, and cyber security improvements.
-USAF is converting surplus F-15 external tanks to increase endurance and speed cannon-reloading.
-Ongoing mods include HMCS and ATP improvements and airspace compliance mods and Lightweight Airborne Recovery System/Combat Survivor Evader Locator (LARS/CSEL) upgrades will enhance aircrew location and recovery.
-An initial 173 aircraft have been re-winged, and Boeing was awarded a follow-on contract to re-wing the remaining 109 aircraft in August 2019.
-FY20 launches cockpit display replacement to eliminate analog instruments and add hi-resolution target tracking, SDB-1 integration, directional audio threat cueing, UHF/ VHF comm modernization, and ethernet to enable EW upgrades.
-USAF plans to retain the fleet through 2030 or beyond but requested to retire 44 airframes starting in FY21.
+Ongoing mods include HMCS improvements, cockpit display replacement to eliminate analog instruments and add hi-resolution target tracking, SDB-1 integration, directional audio threat cueing, ARC-210 UHF/ VHF comm modernization, and Ethernet to enable EW upgrades.
+An initial 173 aircraft were re-winged, and Boeing received a follow-on contract to re-wing up to 112 additional aircraft through FY30.
+USAF plans to retain the fleet through 2030 or beyond, and Congress denied the Air Force's request to retire 44 airframes in FY21.